wstein26/ReadyOp/README.md

 # ReadyOp
 Used for WSDOT Entering Into ReadyOp
 Please see the word document for details on installing Python,PyCharm, and use of the automated ReadyOp.
-The word document is optimzied for Windows.
+The word document guide is optimzied for Windows.

-Note on what is in this repository:
+#Versions:
-Common Version:
+##Common Version:
 ReadyOpCommon.py
   Good for use on computers where multiple operators are using the same computer to go to ReadyOp.
 This version requires the operator to enter their UserID (eg: SteinbW) into the program every time.
 Information is stored in the file: PersonalInfomration.JSON

-Personal Version:
+##Personal Version:
 ReadyOpEnter.py
 ReadyOpSettup.py
   Good for use when there is only one operator using the program.
 Information is stored in the file: UserInfo.JSON

-For additional information please see the below links:
+#Additional Information
 Python Installation:
 https://www.python.org/downloads/